-training opportunities or arrange for training when none exists.

-PPP.
-School-Aged Care

-Child care services for school-age children or those attending other educational programs such as Head Start or public pre-K during the hours before and after the regular school day.
+School-Aged Care: Child care services for school-age children or those attending other educational programs such as Head Start or public pre-K during the hours before and after the regular school day.
 The regular school day is defined by the educational program providing the child care services.
-Extended day care child care is available before and after school for Early Head Start and Head Start children (6 weeks to 5 years) and school-age children (ages 5-12) who need such care due to the work, education, or job training schedule of their parent(s).
+Extended child care is available before and after school for Early Head Start and Head Start children (6 weeks to 5 years) and school-age children (ages 5-12) who need such care due to the work, education, or job training schedule of their parent(s).

-QQQ.
-School-Age Child

-A child who is five (5) years of age or older and eligible to be enrolled in public school.
+School-Age Child: A child who is five (5) years of age or older and eligible to be enrolled in public school.

-RRR.
-Seasonal Workers

-Individuals whose employment is seasonal and may include periods of unemployment due to the nature of their work.
+Seasonal Workers: Individuals whose employment is seasonal and may include periods of unemployment due to the nature of their work.

-SSS.
-Serious Injury

-Injuries that require medical attention by a licensed health practitioner or as defined by theMSDH regulations.
+Serious Injury: Injuries that require medical attention by a licensed health practitioner or as defined by the Mississippi State Department of Health regulations.

-TTT.
-Social Security Benefits

-Benefit payments to individuals or certain family members based on how long theindividual worked and whether the individual paid sufficient Social Security taxes, considered as countable income for eligibility purposes.
+Social Security Benefits: Benefit payments to individuals or certain family members based on how long the individual worked and whether the individual paid sufficient Social Security taxes, considered as countable income for eligibility purposes.

-UUU.
-Standard Child Care Center

-A standard designation sets a minimum standard for quality for CCPP child care providers.

-VVV.
-State Median Income (SMI)

-The median income of all Mississippi employees.
+State Median Income (SMI): The median income of all Mississippi employees.

-WWW.
-Substantiated Child Abuse

-Cases of child abuse occurring in child care settings that have been confirmed by law enforcement and/or the Mississippi Department of Child Protection Services or a state authorized agency.
+Substantiated Child Abuse: Cases of child abuse occurring in child care settings that have been confirmed by law enforcement and/or the Mississippi Department of Child Protection Services (MDCPS) or a state authorized agency.

-XXX.
-Summer Care

-Child care for eligible children during the summer months, when primary school settings are not in session.
+Summer Care: Child care for eligible children during the summer months, when primary school settings are not in session.

-YYY.
-Supplemental Security Income (SSI)

-A monthly payment to a person for having a medically proven physical or mental conditionthat causes marked and severe functional limitations that are expected to last at least twelve (12) months in duration.
+Supplemental Security Income (SSI): A monthly payment to a person for having a medically proven physical or mental condition that causes marked and severe functional limitations that are expected to last at least twelve (12) months in duration.
 Unlike Social Security Benefits, SSI benefits are not based on prior work or a family member’s prior work.
 SSI is considered as countable income for eligibility purposes.

-ZZZ.
-Teen Parent

-Any student parent under the age of 18 who is either enrolled in high school full- time or attending a full-time educational program.
+Teen Parent: Any student parent under the age of eighteen (18) who is either enrolled in high school full- time or attending a full-time educational program.

-AAAA.
-Temporary Assistance for Needy Families (TANF)

-A federal subsidy program that provides time-limited benefits to eligible families.
+Temporary Assistance for Needy Families (TANF): A federal subsidy program that provides time-limited benefits to eligible families.

-BBBB.
-Temporary Change

-A temporary change is defined as temporary job loss, or if a working parent is temporarily absent from employment due to extended medical leave, has changes in seasonal work schedule, or if a parent is enrolled in a training or educational program that is temporarily not attending classes between semesters.
+Temporary Change: A temporary change is defined as temporary job loss, or if a working parent is temporarily absent from employment due to extended medical leave, has changes in seasonal work schedule, or if a parent is enrolled in a training or educational program that is temporarily not attending classes between semesters.
 Assistance will not be terminated due to a temporary change.

-CCCC.
-Temporary Long-Term Absences

-A child’s absence of more than sixty (60) days due to special circumstances such as chronicillness of the child, custody situation that requires the child to spend extended time with anon-custodial parent, or a temporary move out of state.
+Temporary Long-Term Absences: A child’s absence of more than sixty (60) days due to special circumstances such as chronic illness of the child, custody situation that requires the child to spend extended time with a non-custodial parent, or a temporary move out of state.
 If pre-approved by DECCD, the CCPP certificate will not be terminated.

-DDDD.
-Terminated Child Care Certificate

-A certificate that has been used as payment for child care services for a period of time andis no longer valid.
+Terminated Child Care Certificate: A certificate that has been used as payment for child care services for a period of time and is no longer valid.

-EEEE.
-Toddler

-Any child who is more than twelve (12) months old but less than 36 months old.
+Toddler: Any child who is more than twelve (12) months old but less than 36 months old.